Megumi (actress)

+Early life

+She was raised in Kurashiki, Okayama, but was born in Matsue, Shimane.

+She dropped out of Kurashiki Suishō Senior High School (at the time an all-girls school).

 Personal life

 In July 2008, after discovering she was pregnant, Megumi married Dragon Ash lead singer Kenji Furuya, whom she had been dating since 2005.

-On February 6, 2009, Megumi gave birth to their first child, a son, who weighed in at 3 kg.
+On February 6, 2009, Megumi gave birth to the couple's only child, a son.

+On December 30, 2023, the couple jointly announced that they had divorced.